zioCristia/energy-saver-ha-automations/README.md

 ```

 ### Wh power off
-This is the automation that will turn off the water heater when we don't produce any more enought power from the solar panels.
+This is the automation that will turn off the water heater when we don't produce enough power from the solar panels any more.
 We consider always the `sensor.power_difference` to take into account any other consumption in the house such as washing machine, dishwasher, etc...

 The trigger action is the `sensor.power_difference` below -250W to consider fluctuations due to both the power of the house and the power of the sun.